Superalgos/Superalgos/README.md

 3. Go back to the Charts and make sure they are positioned in the *time period* you wish to trade in.

 > **WARNING: The Superalgos Desktop App is at a very early stage of development.
 As such, errors may occur at any point, including errors that can cause you to lose money.
 You are responsible for taking all precautions before starting trading live.
 Make sure you test with small amounts of money, the kind you can afford losing.
+Also, make sure you understand the [Execution Limitations](#execution-limitations).
 Trade live at your own risk.**

 4. Click RESTART LIVE TRADING.